BadalSherpa/Badal/README.md

-projectOS.c is the main code program for the given project racecondition.c is the program to solve the race condition in the previous program using a semaphore
+projectOS.c is the main code program for the given project.

+racecondition.c is the program to solve the race condition in the previous program using a semaphore